mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 }
 ```

-The `let` function takes a lambda function as input, applying it to the receiver type, as the `map` function (ed., [contracts](https://kotlinlang.org/docs/whatsnew13.html#contracts) is a powerful tool of the language to give the compiler some hints).
+The `let` function takes a lambda function as input, applying it to the receiver type, and returning the result, as the `map` function (ed., [contracts](https://kotlinlang.org/docs/whatsnew13.html#contracts) is a powerful tool of the language to give the compiler some hints).

 To build an example, let's say that the salary of our jobs is in USD, and we want to convert it to EUR.
 We need a new service to do that: